 Fun Facts, those little facts that make your visit to a city just that much more fun.
 And with which you can impress others.
 The Hague also has many of those fun facts.
-We're happy to share them with you.
+You will find some here.

 - The Hague has more than 115 courtyards.
 Most are still inhabited.